-Divine Mercy Catholic Academy relies on fundraising profits in three key areas:
+Divine Mercy Catholic Academy relies on fundraising to support school operations, PTO activities and athletic programs.

 Each family’s profit dollars are then applied against the family’s $800 annual obligation.
-One half of any excess profit dollars over the family’s $800 minimum commitment are credited against the family’s total tuition due.
-Please consult our School Handbook for details.
+One half of any excess profit dollars over the family’s $800 minimum commitment are credited against the family’s total tuition bill.

 - For support of PTO activities.

 At DMCA, PTO underwrites all of our class field trips, special parties, speakers, or events that benefit all DMCA students.
 Information about current PTO fundraisers is posted on the PTO page of this website.